Simple IRAs & Solo 401(k)’s

 This type of plan must be established by December 31 (calendar year business) of the current plan year (but can be funded up until March 15th, or the extended due date of September 15th for corporations and LLC’s).

-Please contact my office for more information regarding these beneficial plans.
+Please contact my office for more information regarding these benefit plans.